2021 Redfish World Series Rules

 - No culling of dead fish allowed.

 - RWS fish bumper and/or RWS officials reserve the right to refuse any redfish deemed to have been altered, (accidentally or intentionally) and/or damaged sufficiently to make determining the exact length of the fish inconclusive.
-Fish with abnormal, severely damaged (healed over or not) or deformed tails will not be accepted, regardless of length.
-Fish with most of its tail (especially the top portion) intact, normal in appearance, and having no fresh cuts, bleeding, or damage and appears to be a “normal” tail may be accepted at the discretion of the RWS officials.
+Fish will not be disqualified due to the condition or shape of its tail.
+However, intentionally altering the shape or length of the tail or any other aspect of the fish in any way is absolutely forbidden and will result in failure of the polygraph along with a permanent ban from all RWS sponsored events.

 - Each fish will only be measured with its head to the left of the RWS measuring official and the fish’s belly facing the RWS measuring official’s belly.
 Fish will be measured on this side only.
 A fish going over the line very slightly may be removed from the board and allowed to “rest” while other fish in the creel are measured.
 The “over” fish will then be measured again but only for this one additional measurement.
 If the fish is deemed to be over on the second measurement it will be disqualified.
 In the case that there are no other fish remaining in the creel at the time the “over” fish is measured, the “over” fish will be “rested” for a minimum of thirty seconds and then re-measured.